gitlabhq/gitlabhq/doc/user/project/code_owners.md

 the users from all entries are displayed on the blob page of the given file.

-## The syntax of a code owners file
+## The syntax of Code Owners files

 Files can be specified using the same kind of patterns you would use in the `.gitignore` file followed by the `@username` or email of one